 \section{Hierarchy of QNG criteria for mechanical Fock states}

-The genuine $n$-phonon QNG defines phonon statistics that doesn't evolve from Gaussian processes modifying any superposition of lower Fock states than $|n\rangle$.
-It determines a quantum aspect that this statistics shares with the Fock state~$|n\rangle$, which cannot be achieved with all the lower Fock states.
+Genuine $n$-phonon QNG defines phonon statistics that do not evolve from Gaussian processes modifying any superposition involving Fock states lower than $|n\rangle$.
+It determines a quantum aspect that these statistics share with the state~$|n\rangle$, which cannot be achieved with all the lower Fock states.
 Formally, the genuine $n$-phonon QNG of pure states requires